andriesbron/Ffmbash/README.md

 ```
 Check hls_file.txt in the templates directory and see how you can manipulate the final ffmpeg command.

-Attention: template settings overrule all other settings like, e.g. command line options.
+**Attention:** Template settings overrule all other settings like, e.g. command line options.

 ### More help (not complete)